ScaleDynamics/vanilla-mongo-template/README.md

 ## Template structure

 This project is divided in two parts:
-  - the frontend, where you can find a `vanilla-app` web template app (located in the `frontend/vanilla-app` folder).
+  - the frontend, a `vanilla-app` web template app.
-  - the backend contains a `hello` node module and a MongoDB module.
+  - the backend with a node module and a MongoDB module.
 You can update the frontend/backend as you need to build your own app.

 Regarding MongoDB, we provide a template module  in the `src/mongodb.js`.
 To use your own MongoDB instance, replace the `URI` constant by your own.